Skip to main content

 The Great Biosecurity Quest

-The Quest continues!An animated image of a character waving with a signboard saying "I'm Aggie, the biosecurity quest mascot"
+The Great Biosecurity Quest is back!An animated image of a character waving with a signboard saying "I'm Aggie, the biosecurity quest mascot"

 As a Watchout Warrior, we need you to keep an eye out for unwanted pests and diseases when you’re out in the backyard, at parks and out in nature.
-This year our focus is the invasive Brown Marmorated Stink Bug (BMSB).
-You can download our citizen science stink bug toolkit which will help you to identify the different stink bugs you might find.
+This year our focus is the glassy-winged sharpshooter.

-Don't forget if you see a BMSB, or any other biosecurity pest, be sure to report it immediately.
-See our biosecurity reporting page for more information on how to report.
+Don't forget, if you see a sharpshooter, or any other biosecurity pest, be sure to report it immediately.

 Image describes how to take part in the Biosecurity Quest.
 Step One - Grab a magnifying glass or phone with a zoom function or app if you can.
 Step Two - Download or print the toolkit to help you to identify plant pests.
 Step Three - Keep an eye out!
 Be on the lookout when you're out in nature.
 Step Four - Come back and tell us your results.
 If you think you have found a biosecurity pest, make sure you report it.